 “Ahh!”
 I exclaimed with a gasp.
 I felt defeated.
 I could clearly see the DCIS, LCIS and columnar spirilosis.
 I knew what it looked like because the radiologist had showed me these cells when I was initially diagnosed.

 “It’s okay” the radiologist said patting my arm, “Look at the date.
 This X-ray was taken in 2003 when you were first diagnosed.”

 I tried to calm the chill bumps on my neck.

 “It’s because this usually doesn’t happen even when people tell us they’re going to pray.
-However, I have seen this type of miracle happen to another patient many years ago, and she also was a praying believer.
+However, I have seen this type of miracle before.
+Years ago, a patient of mine who also was a praying believer, was healed.
 In that lady’s case, and in yours, there is no explanation except that Jesus healed.
 You have indeed received a miracle.”

 I returned home, rejoicing.

 Years later, in 2012, after having considerable pain once again, my PCP referred me to a surgeon, suspecting cancer had returned.

 The surgeon said there was an 80% chance the cancer had returned, or, more likely had never been properly diagnosed.
 He asked me to submit to DNA test for BRAC 1 &2, and an ultrasound.

 I agreed, not at all convinced cancer had returned, but because of the intense pain I was experiencing I followed through with the recommended diagnostics.